 These rankings have been based on extensive research and a strict set of criteria, with only the very top options making the grade.
 In this section, you’ll find reviews of all 10 platforms, including their pros and cons, pricing, and key features.

-The Hubspot brand is synonymous with quality and expertise, and this absolutely reflects in their CRM.
+The Hubspot brand is synonymous with quality and expertise, and this absolutely reflects in their CRM software.
 The clean and accessible dashboard makes this a user-friendly offering, and it integrates well with Hubspot’s other offerings.
 Perhaps most notably, all of this starts at the price of nothing at all.
 That’s right, the basic version of this feature-packed Hubspot CRM is an entirely free contact management software.

 Hubspot is one of the best contact manager solutions out there, automating tasks where possible.
 These include recording all customer interactions (across email, social or phone calls), populating contact records via a database of 20 million businesses, and logging phone calls.
 Manually adding and editing information is easy too, thanks to a stripped-down dashboard.